 Archiving categorizes and protects the information contained in emails systematically.
 This process serves as a historical reference, not just a data backup.
-While preserving this content is especially important for businesses where data permanence is of high priority, archiving ensures organizations can retrieve messages to comply with federal, state or local laws or to resolve legal issues.
+While preserving this content is especially important for businesses where data permanence is of high priority, archiving ensures organizations can retrieve messages to comply with federal, state, or local laws to resolve legal issues.
 Timely recovery is the key.

 Archiving offers numerous benefits for every size organization, including the SMB.
 Here are the top seven advantages MSPs can promote to their clients to help sell more of these vital email solutions:

 Perhaps the most obvious reason to get your customers to utilize archiving is that it saves and protects messages.
 A perfect example of this benefit comes during employee transitions (when one leaves and another is onboarded).
 Replacement workers may be granted access to the archives containing their predecessor’s business-related communications records, allowing them to get up to speed quicker on client issues and opportunities.
 Email archiving eases workplace transitions and improves productivity.